 Ruling the Countryside Class 8 Notes

-The Beginning Ruling the Countryside Class 8
+The Beginning of Ruling the Countryside Class 8

 On 12 August 1765, the East India Company became the Diwan of Bengal as appointed by the Mughal emperor.
 Hence, was recognised as the chief financial administrator of the territory under its control.
-The East India Company colonised the countryside primarily to organize revenue resources.
+The East India Company colonised the countryside primarily to organise revenue resources.
 It further went on to redefine the rights of people.

 Ruling the Countryside Class 8 Notes